larson-group/clubb_release/Readme.txt

 The parameterization is called as a subroutine ( run_clubb() ) with parameter values as input.

-The code is highly flexible.
+The tuner code is highly flexible.
 One can vary the cases (bomex, fire, arm, or atex) to match; the variables to match (cloud fraction, liquid water, third moment of vertical velocity, etc.); the altitude and times over which to match these variables; and the parameters to tune (C1, beta, etc.).

-The code is written in Fortran 95 and executed by a bash runscript.
+The code is written in ISO Fortran 95 and executed by a GNU Bash scripts.
+The mkmf Makefile generating script and some other optional code checking scripts are written in Perl.
-On the Microsoft Windows platform this could work using MSYS or Cygwin with G95, but we have not tested this sort of configuration.
+On the Microsoft Windows platform the CLUBB parameterization could be configured and compiled using MSYS or Cygwin with G95, but we have not tested this sort of configuration.

 We use the G95 compiler on Intel x64 processors running Redhat Enterprise 5.